raspberrypilearning/321-make-mentor-guide/en/step_6.md

 + **Make the project culturally or locally relevant**: You could make an example project to show creators how the project can be made with a theme that you know will be relevant to them.
 + **Make the project personally relevant**: Explain that the knowledge creators have from their hobbies and interests is really valuable when they make computing projects.

-**Tip:** Some young people who are technically very capable struggle to think of their own ideas.
+**Tip:** Some young people who are technically very capable may struggle to think of their own ideas.
 They could try and recreate one of the examples without looking at the code.

 ## Creation steps